mostafasobh/Task-Management-Web-App/README.md

 ## App Description

-Simply put it's an Task Managment app that enables Teams To work together In the project directory, you can run:
+Simply put it's an Task Managment app that enables Teams To work together

+##small Demo
+![]

+##App features
+*Smoth Animations and user Friendly
+*persistent data storage,using browser localStorage
+In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\